tomv564/pyls-mypy/README.rst

         "strict": False
     }

-With ``overrides`` specified, your config should resemble this:
+With ``overrides`` specified (for example to tell mypy to use a different python than the currently active venv), your config could look like this:

 ::

     {
-        ...,
+        "enabled": True,
         "overrides": ["--python-executable", "/home/me/bin/python", True]
     }